sacridini/Awesome-Geospatial/README.md

 * [azure-maps-swipe-map](https://github.com/Azure-Samples/azure-maps-swipe-map) - A module for the Azure Maps Web SDK that allows swiping between two overlapping maps, ideal for comparing two overlapping data sets.
 * [azure-maps-sync-maps](https://github.com/Azure-Samples/azure-maps-sync-maps) - An Azure Maps Web SDK module that synchronizes the cameras of two or more maps.
 * [Bertin.js](https://github.com/neocarto/bertin) - A JavaScript library for visualizing geospatial data and make thematic maps for the web.
-* [CesiumJS](https://cesiumjs.org/) - An open-source JavaScript library for world-class 3D globes and maps.
+* [CesiumJS](https://cesium.com/platform/cesiumjs/) - An open-source JavaScript library for world-class 3D globes and maps.
 * [CMV - The Configurable Map Viewer](https://github.com/cmv/cmv-app) - CMV is a community-supported open source mapping framework.
 CMV works with the Esri JavaScript API, ArcGIS Server, ArcGIS Online and more.
 * [deck.gl](https://deck.gl) - A WebGL-powered framework for visual exploratory data analysis of large datasets.
 * [Flare Cluster Layer](https://github.com/nickcam/FlareClusterLayer) - ArcGIS javascript custom graphics layer.
 Creates clusters and creates flares for clusters.
 * [geojson-vt](https://github.com/mapbox/geojson-vt) - A highly efficient JavaScript library for slicing GeoJSON data into vector tiles on the fly.
-* [Geomanjas](http://www.geomajas.org/) - Open source development software for web-based and cloud based GIS applications.
 * [GeoNode](http://geonode.org/) - A web-based application and platform for developing geospatial information systems (GIS) and for deploying spatial data infrastructures (SDI).
 * [Google Maps API Polyline String Decoder](https://github.com/mgd722/decode-google-maps-polyline) - Function that will convert encoded polyline strings (as returned by the Google Maps API) into a list of lat/lon pairs.
 * [jVectorMap](https://jvectormap.com/) - jVectorMap is a vector-based, cross-browser and cross-platform component for interactive geography-related data visualization on the web.
 It provides numerious features like smooth zooming and panning, fully-customizable styling, markers, labels and tooltips.